 You can also attend industry-specific events to focus on networking.
 And if you take a public speaking course, connecting with the teacher and your fellow students is a smart idea, too.

 Chances are, there are dozens of speaking opportunities available in your town or the surrounding area.
 Local events might not seem glamorous or exciting.
 But they’ll help you gain the credibility you need to slowly grow your career.

 Try looking for local events or conferences and pitching your speaking services to them.
 You won’t be able to jump into nationwide events right away.
 But if you start building now with small local venues, you’ll be able to speak at larger and larger events over time as you learn how to become a public speaker.

 Attend Networking Engagements

-Meeting new people in-person opens up huge opportunities for collaborations.
+Meeting new people in person opens up huge opportunities for collaboration.
 How can you find these opportunities as you learn how to become a motivational speaker?

 Run a quick Google search for “networking events near me” and see what comes up.
 You can also ask around in industry Facebook or LinkedIn groups to see what sort of events your peers frequent.

 Sites such as Eventbrite have helpful search functions where you can find even more events in your area.